google/cpp-async-rpc/README.md

 ## Inspiration

  * [Cereal](http://uscilab.github.io/cereal/): A C++11 library for
    serialization.
-This was the original source of inspiration for arpc.
+This was the original source of inspiration for cpp-async-rpc.

  * [Boost](https://www.boost.org/) MPL, Fusion and Hana libraries.
 These provided inspiration on how to process sequences of types or data at compile